The following books and courses, while not an exhaustive list, have had a significant impact on my intellectual and creative development:

 The Social Capital Society Creed

 The most authentic experience of Being is available through the action of pursuing the highest value we can imagine.
 The path toward this value is illuminated by the apprehension of meaning.
 To discover meaning, we must take responsibility for our place in the world.
-To do that, we must tell our truth in every moment- especially when the path forward is unclear.
+To do this, we must tell our truth in every moment- especially when the path forward is unclear.

 Truth - Responsibility - Meaning - Value - Action - Being